marijnh/Eloquent-JavaScript/00_intro.md

 ## Overview of this book

 This book contains roughly three parts.
-The first 12 chapters discuss the JavaScript language itself.
+The first 12 chapters discuss the JavaScript language.
 The next seven chapters are about web ((browsers)) and the way JavaScript is used to program them.
 Finally, two chapters are devoted to ((Node.js)), another environment to program JavaScript in.